-The Batten Venture Internship Program (BVIP) subsidizes summer internships for students interested in working at a venture capital, start-up, or small-scale business organization located in Charlottesville or the Mid-Atlantic Region.
+The Batten Venture Internship Program (BVIP) subsidizes summer internships for students interested in working at a venture capital, start-up, or small-scale business organization.
 The program was established to create a unique opportunity for Darden students to pursue summer internships with venture capital firms and their portfolio companies.
 Companies benefit from having access to MBA talent for the summer, and Darden students have an opportunity to experience the venture capital or small-scale side of entrepreneurship first-hand.

 Though resources are understandably tight for many start-up firms, all BVIP participating firms are required to pay a student a minimum of $3,000 for the summer—an amount which will be matched dollar-for-dollar by the Batten Institute (for a minimum summer salary of $6,000 for the student).
 Participating companies are also encouraged to consider performance bonuses and to take into account local housing costs when setting a student’s salary.